cmpsc100-allegheny-college/course_information/schedule.md

+## CMPSC 100-01 COURSE SCHEDULE

+NOTE: THIS IS A "LIVING" DOCUMENT; THE COURSE SCHEDULE MAY BE SUBJECT TO CHANGE.
+SHOULD A CHANGE OCCUR, YOU WILL BE NOTIFIED IN ADVANCE OF THE CHANGE.

+The schedule below provides links to the various materials we will use during this course and the suggested pace at which you should complete it.
+You are more than welcome to work ahead, acknowledging that difficulties you encounter may occur before the rest of the class' participants reach the same waypoint.
+This schedule contains group assignments.
+You will complete these assignments in your beighborhood teams, which were assigned during the first full week of class.

+KEY:
+     📖     LINK TO READING
+     🎞️     LINK TO VIDEO(S)
+     📓     LINK TO WEEKLY PROJECT
+     🧰     LINK TO WORKBENCH
+     🤝     LINK TO GROUP ASSIGNMENT

 | DAY                                   | DAY OF WEEK                                                                                                       | TOPIC                                                    |
 | ------------------------------------- | ----------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |
 | WEEK 1: MOVING IN                     |